Nathan Healy

 Leasing Solar Panels

-For Arlington homeowners served by Dominion Energy or Appalachian Power Company (APCo), Palmetto offers solar leasing options that eliminate upfront costs while providing immediate savings.
-With a solar lease, you pay a fixed monthly amount (typically lower than your current electric bill) instead of purchasing the system outright.
+Arlington homeowners served by Dominion Energy and Appalachian Power Company can access solar through leasing options.
+With a solar lease, you pay a predictable monthly amount instead of purchasing the system outright, making solar accessible without a large upfront investment.

 Go solar without the investment